yashwanthrajadurai/19CS302_Module_9/Ex no_42.md

 ## Program:
 ```
 /*
-C functions to perform enqueue, dequeue, display, peek in Queue using Array.
+C program to write a fuctions to perform push,pop,display,peek in stack using array.
 Developed by:
 RegisterNumber:
 */